openfga/cli/README.md

   - name: test-1
     description: testing that the model works # optional
     # tuple_file: ./tuples.json # tuples that would apply per test
       tuples:
         - user: user:anne
           relation: owner
           object: folder:1
       check: # a set of checks to run
         - user: user:anne
           object: folder:1
           assertions:
             # a set of expected results for each relation
             can_view: true
             can_write: true
             can_share: false
+        # checks can group multiple users that share the same expected results
+        - object: folder:2
+          users:
+            - user:beth
+            - user:carl
+          assertions:
+            can_view: false
       list_objects: # a set of list objects to run
       - user: user:anne
         type: folder
         assertions: